 14. May I speak with another parent who sent their child to your program?
 Of course!
 We appreciate the fact that you are doing your due diligence when it comes to selecting the right program for your child and, as such, will provide you with a list of references.
 Just contact us by clicking here.
 Or, listen and read what some of our program graduates and parents have said here.

 15. What is your success rate?
 Your child’s success is dependent on many factors, the most important being the level at which you and your family choose to participate throughout the therapeutic process and your child’s willingness to make positive changes.
-Our parent company, Aspen Education Group, has voluntarily participated in independent research studies to determine outcome success rates and behaviors.
-These study results can be found here.
-Aspen programs have over two decades of experience helping youth and families get their lives back on track.
+Studies have been done on the safety and effectiveness of similar programs.
+Learn more here.

 Call Toll Free 888-458-8226